 Do you lack a device to access your virtual online recreation program?
 The Recreation Council Tablet Initiative may be able to help.
 Informational Flyer

-Qualified individuals must have an intellectual/developmental disability as defined by SB-40 board services and must reside in St. Louis City, St. Louis County, St. Charles County, or Jefferson County.
-Applicants who qualify must lack the needed technology to access their virtual recreation/social programs, indicate financial need, and have a desire to engage in virtual recreational programming and socialization opportunities during these trying times.
-Informational Flyer
+Eligible applicants: Individuals of all ages who have an intellectual or developmental disability as defined by SB-40 board services and must reside in St. Louis City, St. Louis County, or St. Charles County.
+Applicants must lack the needed technology to access their virtual recreation/social programs, indicate financial need, and have a desire to engage in virtual recreational programming and socialization opportunities during these trying times.

 This project is possible through the Recreation Council’s funding partners, the Saint Louis Office for DD Resources, the Productive Living Board of St. Louis County, and the DDRB of St. Charles County.
 We are very grateful to these funding partners in responding to this identified need.
 Applicants must be eligible for SB-40 board services.

 - Open DNS: This is a tool that helps you screen out unwanted websites and content while you are on the internet.
 Consider loading a free home version of “Open DNS” on your tablet by visiting this LINK.
 Or print this or Information Sheet – Online Security for Youth

 - Free and Low Cost Internet Access: www.highspeedinternet.com/resources/how-can-i-get-free-internet